MiguelSanchezP/Bitsxlamarato2020/README.md

 # BitsxlaMarato 2020
 ## Description
 The aim of this project is to find whether a symptom or a set of symptoms among a paediatric patient can be conclusive to diagnose or refute SARS-CoV-2.
 In order to achieve so, a dataset with over 1600 cases has been studied with Python3.
 It has also been attempted to create the files as comprehensible as possible for a third person willing to make use of the codes.
+GREATER DETAIL ON THE WIKI!

 ## Dependencies
 This project relies strongly on plotting and analysing data, and thus some external libraries had to be imported: